 Candidates from around the region and across the country were reviewed in the selection process.
 The port was seeking a committed public servant who was energized by the chance to lead the management of robust economic development initiatives, rapidly expanding operations at Sea-Tac International Airport as well as numerous real estate and maritime operations.

 Mr. Metruck fit that bill.
-He brings 34 years of executive experience in maritime, security and financial leadership to his new role.
+He brings 34 years of executive experience in maritime, security, and financial leadership to his new role.
 Most recently, he was commander of the Mid-Atlantic Region, overseeing 3,600 military and civilian personnel.
-Before that, he was responsible for planning and execution of the $10 billion U.S. Coast Guard budget.
+Before that, he was responsible for the planning and execution of the $10 billion U.S. Coast Guard budget.
 He also served as commander of Sector Puget Sound from 2005 to 2008.
-In that role, Mr. Metruck oversaw the enforcement of complex national and international safety, security and environmental laws.
+In that role, Mr. Metruck oversaw the enforcement of complex national and international safety, security, and environmental laws.
 He also directed the creation of the nationally recognized Puget Sound Joint Harbor Operations Center, which brings numerous government jurisdictions and stakeholders under a unified command in the event of a natural disaster or other major incident.

 The Right Fit

 “First and foremost, we sought a great public servant to lead our outstanding organization with transparency and strong values,” said Courtney Gregoire, vice president.
 “Admiral Metruck brings an exemplary record of service and achievement to the Port of Seattle.
 We are thrilled to have his experience and leadership at a time of great growth and change.
 The port is committed to expanding diversity and ensuring equality as we create new economic opportunities throughout the community.”